wp-plugins/tdo-mini-forms/Readme.txt

 * If you deactivate the plugin at a later date, links to uploaded files will break (as they use a wrapper in the plugin).
 However with v0.9.3, you can set an option in the "Upload Files" widget to use direct links instead of the wrapper.
 In v0.10.3, the default is to use direct links but you can switch back to the handler if this does not work correctly for you.
 * Uploading a bmp image with attachment and thumbnail options turns on causes an error.
 Wordpress does not support bitmaps for thumbnail generation.
 * The queuing functionality may get the time wrong if period set to greater than an hour
-* The current Image Capatcha widget acts funny when AJAX turned on
-* When a submitted post has the author as the submitter account, they will recieve all the comment moderation emails.
-This should be disabled.
-* IE sometimes gives a "Use FireFox" message on submissions page in WP2.6.x
 * Missing Sidebars in Widget Control in IE7
 * Issue with Widgets on new install of wp2.6.1
 * In IE, can't select, copy or paste test into the Text widget (possible a common bug for IE and Wordpress)